bsinghbharats/project_cyf_ai_recipe_generator/README.md

    rasa shell

 Try queries:
-- "I need a vegan recipe with tofu"
+- "I need a vegetarian recipe with Potato"
 - "What can I make with chicken and rice?"

 Option 2: Flask API